 How to wear a leather jacket: Live Action Getup: A Show and Some Drinks

-Double Rider Biker jacket
+Double Rider Biker Leather Jacket

 If you're feelin', as my grandfather would say, as bad as you gotta be, you might want to pick up a biker jacket.
 Biker jackets feature a trim cut (so they're not great for layering), a short torso (so you can easily lean over the side of your bike without having a button dig into your pelvis), and ample hardware for ruggedness.
 While the double rider biker jacket lends itself to a more casual look, it actually complements a shirt and tie quite well.
 Pairing your work wear with a little bit of renegade is always a cool move.